First-Time Buyer Mortgage Guide: How Much Can You Borrow in 2026?

 Can I get a mortgage with bad credit?

 Yes, but your options are more limited and rates will be higher.
 Specialist lenders cater to those with CCJs, missed payments, or low credit scores.
-Improving your credit score before applying — by paying down debts, registering on the electoral roll, and not applying for new credit — will open up significantly better deals.
+Improving your credit score before applying will open up significantly better deals.

 What is a mortgage in principle?

-A mortgage in principle (MIP) — also called an agreement in principle — is a conditional offer from a lender stating how much they’d be willing to lend, based on a soft credit check.
-It’s not a guaranteed offer, but it shows sellers you’re a serious buyer and gives you a realistic budget to search with.
+A mortgage in principle (MIP) is a conditional offer from a lender stating how much they’d be willing to lend, based on a soft credit check.
+It’s not a guaranteed offer, but it shows sellers you’re a serious buyer.

 Should I use a mortgage broker?

 For most first-time buyers, yes.
-A whole-of-market broker has access to deals not available directly to consumers, can advise on which lenders are most likely to accept your application, and handles most of the paperwork.
-Many brokers are fee-free (paid by the lender instead).
+A whole-of-market broker has access to deals not available directly to consumers, and many brokers are fee-free (paid by the lender instead).

 Related Calculators